 When a shape is created or modified, V-REP will automatically set its reference frame position and orientation.
 A shape's reference frame will always be positioned at the shape's geometric center.
 The frame orientation will be selected so that the shape's bounding box remains as small as possible.
 This does not always look nice, but we can always reorient a shape's reference frame at any time.
 We now reorient the reference frames of all our created shapes with [Menu bar --> Edit --> Reorient bounding box --> with reference frame of world].
 You have more options to reorient a reference frame in the shape geometry dialog.

 Now we will take care of the joints/motors.
 Most of the time, we know the exact position and orientation of each of the joints.
-In that case, we simply add the joints with [Menu bar --> Add --> Joints --> ...], then we can change their position and orientation with the coordinate and transformation dialogs.
+In that case, we simply add the joints with [Menu bar --> Add --> Joints --> ...], then we can change their position and orientation with the position dialog and orientation dialog.
 In other situations, we only have the Denavit-Hartenberg (i.e. D-H) parameters.
 In that case, we can build our joints via the tool model located in Models/tools/Denavit-Hartenberg joint creator.ttm, in the model browser.
 Othertimes, we have no information about the joint locations and orientations.
 Then, we need to extract them from the imported mesh.
 Let's suppose this is our case.
 Instead of working on the modified, more approximate mesh, we open a new scene, and import the original CAD data again.
 Most of the time, we can extract meshes or primitive shapes from the original mesh.
 The first step is to subdivide the original mesh.
 If that does not work, we do it via the triangle edit mode.
 Let's suppose that we could divide the original mesh.
 We now have smaller objects that we can inspect.
 We are looking for revolute shapes, that could be used as reference to create joints at their locations, with the same orientation.
 First, remove all objects that are not needed.
 It is sometimes also useful to work across several opened scenes, for easier visualization/manipulation.
 In our case, we focus first on the base of the robot: it contains a cylinder that has the correct position for the first joint.
 In the triangle edit mode, we have:

 [Robot base: normal and triangle edit mode visualization]